US to open foreign centers in bid to stop migration surge

 The topic isn’t going away, as he announces a 2024 reelection reelection bid, Biden is trying to strike a balance that could be difficult to achieve, particularly if crowds of migrants end up in border facilities as the restrictions end.
 The administration has also repeatedly pointed to Congress, saying it has been unable to come to an agreement on comprehensive immigration reform.

-In a call with reporters, three senior administration officials detailed the migration centers, as well as other steps the administration was taking.

-So far, centers will be located inColombia and Guatemala, with other countries to be announced in the coming weeks, the officials said.
-They spoke on condition of anonymity to reporters ahead of the public announcement.
+So far, centers will be located in Colombia and Guatemala, with other countries to be announced in the coming weeks.
 Prospective migrants would be able to go to the centers instead of coming to the border and get information on applying to become a refugee or other immigration options to either the United States or other countries.

 The centers would be run by international organizations.
-Prospective migrants would be able to make an appointment on their phone to visit one of the centers, according to a fact sheet also released by the Department of Homeland Security.
+Prospective migrants would be able to make an appointment on their phone to visit one of the centers, according to a fact sheet released by the Department of Homeland Security.

 The immigration restrictions date back to the beginning of the coronavirus pandemic when the Trump administration invoked a rule — known as Title 42 — which allowed border officials to quickly expel migrants without letting them apply for asylum.